 That’s what healing is: Breaking old patterns that no longer serve you, sometimes messily and imperfectly.

 Many people feel like they’re on their own when it comes to patterns of microtrauma, because they feel their problems aren’t “big” enough.
 But if you look in the right place, you don’t have to be on your own.
-You might find people who are going through the same things–striving to manage social anxiety, increasing confidence, setting boundaries, putting yourself out there, and so on–or, you might try a peer support network like Supportiv.
+You might find people who are going through the same things–striving to manage social anxiety, increasing confidence, setting boundaries, putting yourself out there, and so on.
+Or, you might try an anonymous peer support network like Supportiv.

 No matter what happens, know that you deserve to break old patterns and build new ones.
-If you experience invalidation along the way, know that you’re on the right path; you’re willing to get into the smaller, deep-rooted stuff if that’s what it takes to heal, and that’s something to take pride in.
+If you experience invalidation along the way, know that you’re on the right path; you’re willing to get into the smaller, deep-rooted stuff if that’s what it takes to heal.
+That’s something to take pride in.